tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 [Paul Randal’s corrupt database for testing][7]

-> Why did I link to Paul&#8217;s corrupt database?
+> Why did I link to Paul's corrupt database?
 This is a valuable resource to test on.
 Through backup and restore and through all of this week of blogs, use this database to really see if you can recover using a DR or HA strategy.

 If you liked this SQL University post, please take a moment to fill out the [SQL University Course Evaluation][8] and select HA/DR Week.
 Thank you!